Current research projects /Completed research projects /

 Background

-Treatment resistance is attributed to cells called glioma stem-like cells (GSC), which evade therapy and drive the formation of new tumours.
-Finding a way to target these cells is key to the effective treatment of glioblastoma.
+This treatment resistance is due to cells called glioma stem-like cells (GSC), which evade therapy and drive the formation of new tumours.
+Finding a way to target these cells is essential.

 Targeting cholesterol movement as a new treatment approach in glioblastoma

-The team’s preliminary findings show that genes and proteins involved in cholesterol movement are expressed at increased levels in glioblastoma tumours compared to normal brain tissue.
+They found that genes and proteins involved in cholesterol movement are expressed at increased levels in glioblastoma tumours compared to normal brain tissue.
 This increased expression is linked to a worse prognosis.
-Additionally, they have found that genes involved in cholesterol movement are more active in GSCs compared to other glioblastoma cells.
-This suggests a connection between cholesterol movement and tumour growth.
+They also found that genes involved in cholesterol movement are more active in GSCs compared to other glioblastoma cells, suggesting a link between cholesterol movement and tumour growth.

 Impact